dataset-ninja/polypgen/ABSTRACT.md

 ![Fig5](https://i.ibb.co/tsm1jP1/2023-09-19-210319.png)

-<i>Figure 5.
+<span style="font-size: smaller; font-style: italic;">Figure 5.
 Negative sequence data: Representative samples chosen from each sequence of the provided negative sample data.
 A summary description is provided in Table 4.
-Parts of the images have been cropped for visualization.</i>
+Parts of the images have been cropped for visualization.</span>

 - Video sequence annotation: One sample from an expert gastroenterologist was provided for sequences that showed difficulty in distinguishing between mucosa and polyp.
 Polyps that are distant and not clearly visible were also not annotated as polyps.
 - Tackling with occlusion: Polyps that were occluded with stool or instrument were required to exclude the parts of mucosa that were obstructed.